TomaDev23/curiouslabs-site/Docs/contracts/contract_control_layers.md

    - Must support proper stacking with semi-transparent elements above
    - Must not capture pointer events intended for higher layers
    - Must provide renderless layout options for performance critical scenes
+   - Must use optimized canvas container for all canvas elements
+   - Must integrate with master animation loop
+   - Must implement frame timing diagnostics

 2. **Content Layer Elements**
    - Must be organized within the ContentLayer component
    - Must respect section hierarchy and relative positions
    - Must not have z-index conflicts within their section groups
    - Must remain navigable and accessible even when HUDs are active
+   - Must use centralized scroll pipeline for animations
+   - Must implement proper cleanup for performance monitoring

 3. **UI Control Layer Elements**
    - Must use consistent z-index values for similar controls
    - Must properly handle focus states and keyboard navigation
    - Must respect the UI control hierarchy
    - Must not interfere with navigation elements
+   - Must integrate with performance monitoring system

 4. **HUD Layer Elements**
    - Must be managed exclusively by HUDManager